JohanAanesen/CSAMS/docs/bredeNotes.md

 * I'm going to fix one test today and Johan is refactoring the code, so after that, I can make a pull request.
 * Merged my branch to master

-### Report for Week One
-#### What I Have Done
-In the first week I have worked on only one story/card, [#8 - User Page](https://trello.com/c/FZk85I6L).
-I had to learn about Bootstrap and in general web development before I could start properly. [#8 - User Page](https://trello.com/c/FZk85I6L) was about making the user profile.
-It had to
-Show the users information as his name, student email, private email and his courses.
-I also had to implement a way for the user to change information as his name, private email and password, but it also had to look nice (see Bootstrap).
-As most stories/cards
-I had to make tests for some functions also.

-#### Design/Architecture Decisions
-I got my inspiration from [this page](https://getbootstrap.com/docs/4.2/examples/offcanvas/#) and i Liked it because it had a "clean" look and the card design feels very modern.
-The page consists of two cards, one for the user information and one for the courses the user is assigned to.
-This was to separate the user with the courses and it just overall looked better this way than having all the information in one card.
-It's also easier for when the user needs to edit something to have all the editable information in one card.
-Most user information (everything except `NoOfCourses`) is displayed in an input field so it's easier to change information.
-When teh user presses the edit button, the input fields is made editable by javascript.
-I also liked this design better so the information displayed does not change that much when the edit button is pressed.

-#### What Went Good
-* The user profile page ended up looking better than expected.
-* I learned more about bootstrap and web development.
-* I got to work with front-end, back-end and the database.
-In other words, I understand more of the projects design and are more prepared for the next card now.

-#### What Went Bad
-* Loooots of bugs that ended up taking more time than it should.
-* I was also new to bootstrap and web development in general.
-* I wrote messy code and didn't see it before Johan refactored it.
-* I overslept two times and stopped earlier three times, so I had to work on a sunday.

 ## Week Two
 ### Monday - 11/02/19
 * Started on [#16 - Logging to database](https://trello.com/c/CwIxfhpk) - Log stuff that the user and/or admin does